scrabbletank/farhome-rules/rulesdoc.md

 *7th level*

 - **Casting Time:** 10 AP
-- **Range:** 20
+- **Range:** 40
 - **Duration:** concentration, 10 minutes
-- **Damage Type:** lightning, Thunder
+- **Damage Type:** lightning, thunder

 You summon storm clouds covering a 40x40 tile area centered on a point in range.
 For the duration the area is covered in light rainfall and strong winds.
-On casting this spell, and by spending 3 AP once per turn on following turns, you may activate one of the following effects:
+On casting this spell and once per turn on following turns, you may activate one of the following effects:

 - **Gale winds:** The winds blow in a direction of your choosing, covering the area of the storm.
-All creatures in the storm make a Strength save against your spellcasting roll.
+All creatures in the storm except the caster make a Strength save against your spellcasting roll.
 On failure they are pushed back 2 tiles, being knocked prone on a critical.
 Until the start of your next turn moving into the wind takes 3 tiles of movement for every tile moved and ranged attacks made into the wind add 2 terrible dice to the roll.

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
 A creature attempting to see through the rain and mists make a perception check against your spellcasting roll.
 On failure they cannot see further than 3 tiles.

-- **Thunderstrike:** Call town a thundering bolt at a creature inside the storm.
+- **Thunderstrike:** Call down a thundering bolt at a creature inside the storm.
 Make a spellcasting roll against the creatures Dexterity save.
 On success they take 1/4 in lightning damage.
 All creatures within 2 tiles of the lightning blast make a Stamina save against your spellcasting roll instead.
 On failure they take 0/3 in thunder damage and are staggered.

 Add an enhanced die for every level cast above 7th.